Life Worth Living Makes ‘Flowers While They Are Here’ Truly Special Event

 Longtime Bridgeton Public Schools school board member Angelia Edwards was honored with local barber and boxing gym owner Hassan Hameed-El, nonprofit leader Carole Green and Mainline Fuel owner Bill Gould.

-Attendees included Cumberland County Prosecutor Jennifer Webb-McRae, Bridgeton Mayor Albert Kelly, several Cumberland County Board of Commissioner members including director Joe Derella, Bridgeton City Council members Edward Bethea and J. Curtis Edwards, Penns Grove High School athletic director Anwar Golden among others.
+Attendees included Cumberland County Prosecutor Jennifer Webb-McRae, Bridgeton Mayor Albert Kelly, several Cumberland County Board of Commissioner members including director Joe Derella, Bridgeton City Council members Edward Bethea and J. Curtis Edwards, and Penns Grove High School athletic director Anwar Golden, among others.

-Edwards owns the nonprofit Manna from Heaven as well as serving as president of the Greater Vineland NAACP.
+Edwards owns the nonprofit Manna From Heaven and serves as president of the Greater Vineland NAACP.
 She has worked as a community leader for the past 30 years.

 Retired educator Annie Wright was awarded the Ronald “Blue” Bowman Lifetime Achievement Award “for her lifetime body of work impacting so many lives over the course of her life.”